Deploy to a Linux Virtual Machine

 Define your CI build pipeline

 You'll need a continuous integration (CI) build pipeline that publishes your web application, as well as a deployment script that can be run locally on the Ubuntu server.
-To set up a CI build pipeline based on the runtime you want to use.
+Set up a CI build pipeline based on the runtime you want to use.

-Make sure you follow the additional steps in that topic for creating a build to deploy to Linux.
+Follow additional steps mentioned in Build your Java app with Maven for creating a build to deploy to Linux.

-You'll need a Linux VM with Nginx web server to deploy the app.
-The deployment scripts used in the sample repositories have been tested on Ubuntu 16.04, and we recommend you use the same version of Linux VM for this quickstart.
-If you don't already have a Linux VM with Nginx, create one now in Azure using the steps in this example.
+The deployment scripts used in the above sample repositories have been tested on Ubuntu 16.04, and we recommend you use the same version of Linux VM for this quickstart.
+Follow the additional steps described below based on the runtime stack used for the app.

 Create a deployment group